BlockTimeWorld/SwapMatic/README.md

 Getting a native Matic Network token listed - i.e. a adding in the drop-down with an icon - requires manual configuration, and that can be done after a submission and vetting process, just like with bridged tokens.

 ## MiniSwap Token
-A SwapMatic token **MISP** is available in SwapMatic for a very low Matic price.
-It does not try to become the next world domination currency, but is rather an opportunity to try out swapping with very small balances.
-Buy some MISP, swap it back, but please do not empty the whole MISP pool!
+A SwapMatic "test" token **JUNK** is available in SwapMatic for a very low Matic price.
+It does not try to become the next world domination currency!
+It is an opportunity to try out swapping using very small balances.
+Buy some JUNK, swap it back or add to the pool, but please do not empty the whole garbage can for yourself.

-Please remember that MISP will be pooled with MATIC, so it has some value and it is not a pure junk-test token.
+Please remember that JUNK is pooled with MATIC, so it has *some* value and it is not a pure junk-testnet token.

-Any proceedings from MISP go to development and administration of MiniSwap service.

 ## Listing Your Token in MiniSwap
 For now, use the self-listing feature by pasting your address and creating an exchange and a pool.
 These are the first steps in any case.